|Our Charter was updated as approved at the Nov 2021 election. .

-During such period when the Mayor is absent from the City, or is otherwise not accessible, or it temporarily unable for any cause to perform his duties, the President of Council shall be the Acting Mayor, but he shall not thereby cease to be President of Council.
+During such period when the Mayor is temporarily unable for any cause to perform the Mayor’s duties, the President of Council shall be the Acting Mayor, but the President of Council shall not thereby cease to be President of Council.

 Section 3.08 - Responsibility to the Electorate

 The Mayor is responsible to the electorate for the proper administration of the City by virtue of the power of appointment and the power of removal of the administrative officers as provided for by this Charter.

 The Mayor shall hold not less than one (1) public meeting per calendar year.
 At such time, the Mayor and the Directors and Department Heads shall meet with the public for a discussion of the affairs of the City.